CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 You can easily set the values of your field with the "Edit multiple profiles" functionality.

+Note: If you are creating or changing a multiple choice field using the [REST API](./rest-api) the options should be separated using the new line delimiter (`\n`).

 ## Extra options for fields

 While editing fields it is possible to select various extra options, such as sorting a field by default or hiding it.
 Below you'll find all options.

 ### Editing hidden fields

 Hidden fields cannot be seen in the profile editing interface.
 Use this option for fields you don't want to see or edit in the interface.
 It is still possible to import and export the data in these fields.

 ### Showing a field on overview pages

 On pages where a list of profiles is shown, only the fields that have this option activated are visible.
 Often times, a database has many more fields than the ones shown in such a list of profiles.
 By using this option you can display the profiles more clearly.

 ### Sorted fields

 This option allows you to sort your list based on a field.
 It can only be activated for one field at a time.